1967 Marina Blue L68 Corvette Convertible with Blue interior, L68 427/400hp, 4-spd manual transmission.

 Anticipation was high for the arrival of the new third-generation Corvette Stingray aka the “Shark”.
 This new Corvette was originally due to be released as a 1967 model, but it wasn’t quite ready for prime time.
 So the powers at GM decided that the mid-year bodied Corvette would continue for one more year.
 And because everyone was waiting for the new girl to arrive, many 1967’s languished in Chevrolet showrooms throughout the Country unsold.
 Who’d have thought!!
 The extra year enabled the boys at GM time to refine the C2 just enough to make what is considered the best mid-year, if not the best of the first three generation Corvettes ever built!
 Hindsight is indeed 20/20.

-All the hard work paid off as car achieved the coveted Triple Crown Award, having first won multiple N.C.R.S.
+All the hard work put into the restoration paid off, as the car achieved the coveted Triple Crown Award, having first won multiple N.C.R.S.
 Top Flights, Bloomington Gold and Chevy Vette Fest Gold Spinner (no easy feat!).

 Options include the L68 427c.i.
-400hp big block, M21 4-spd. transmission, K66 transistorized ignition, AM/FM radio, Posi rear end and side exhaust which was added at a later date.
+400hp big block, M21 4-spd. transmission, K66 transistorized ignition, AM/FM radio, Positraction rear end and side exhaust which was added at a later date.